rootx90/Cyber-Security-Notes/02-WAPT-notes/WAPT-Notes/01-Module/04_lecture.md

 ---
 ### what we'll learn
+> Lecture Name : Web Fundamentals #2 What are cookies?
+Explained in detail | Practical Demo | HTTPOnly, Secure Flag
-1) what are cookies
+> 1) what are cookies
-2) usecase of cookies
+> 2) Purpose/usage of Cookies
+> 3) why cookies ? or importance of it
+> 4) for what purpose Using Cookies
-3) how to manipulate cookies with practical
+> 5) Manipulating Cookies - how u can manipulate cookies
+> 6) Alternatives - useful to know
+> 7) More on Cookies

 ### Platform used
 - tryhackme.com